 Teach them that if they break what they have, they won’t get a new one every time.
 Teach them that they will have to share what they have with others.
 Don’t let them start getting into the mood of “all this is mine”.
 Don’t provide them with a separate room of their own at a very early age, “I, Me, Mine” factor will start kicking in then.
 Teach them that they will have to share whatever they get with others at home, just like how you share what you get with them.
 At a very early age kids easily pick up such things.
 But it is very difficult to teach these things once they grow up.

 Do not mess with their eating habits by feeding them junk like chocolates, biscuits, chips at an early age.
 Let them get used to the taste of homemade food.
 If they fill their stomach with junk, or even taste junk when hungry, they will pick up its taste, won’t like home made food, will refuse to eat it, you will have tough time making them eat normal food.
 Also don’t allow them choices in food at an early age, they will have to eat whatever you provide them.
 It is too early for them to decide what they want.
 Make them eat what everybody else eats at home.
 Don’t get into the habit of cooking separately for your kids as they grow up.
 Else they will end up demanding what they want for every damn thing, and you will have a very difficult time controlling or convincing them later.

-Start feeding kids raw and boiled vegetables at a very early age.
+Start feeding kids boiled vegetables at a very early age.
 Clean up and chop vegetables into small pieces and hand it over to them in a small bowl.
 They will get used to it, and will eventually start loving it.
 Will then grow up with healthy eating habits.
 As they grow up, you can switch to raw vegetables as well, like carrots, radish, etc.

 Let them have well defined timings for all their daily tasks – sleeping, playing, eating.
 Don’t let them miss their schedule.
 Sleeping late, not sleeping at all, eating at odd times, not eating at all, playing at odd times all will make them grow up extremely unorganized.